 Goldberg was one of the original videogame reviewers for Wired and Entertainment Weekly and is currently the videogame critic for Boys’ Life.
 As a syndicated newspaper columnist for three years, Goldberg penned a weekly column called “Gameplay of the Week.”

-James Ledbetter, editor in charge at Reuters.com, says the book is "a story that is as riveting and addictive as the games (Goldberg) writes about."
+James Ledbetter, editor in charge at Reuters.com and now EIC of Inc., says the book is "a story that is as riveting and addictive as the games (Goldberg) writes about."
 Matt Helguson, senior editor of Game Informer, says "if you're one of the millions of people who have fallen in love with videogames, this is required reading."
 And Ken Levine, creative director at Irrational Games, the makers of BioShock, says "Harold Goldberg's portrait of a weird, often dysfunctional and amazing videogame industry makes a great, great read."

 In October, 2011, Goldberg joined forces with Emmy Award winner musician Anton Sanko, twice-Oscar-nominated animator Bill Plympton and Steven Spielberg/Sam Raimi storyboard artist Dave Lowery.
 Together, they created the online movie event, Playing With Fire.